5onyy/HCMUT/README.md

+# Ho Chi Minh University of Technology

-# These codes are created by Son Nguyen
+These codes are created by Son Nguyen

 Contact me for copyright:  0961763663